yanagiba/swift-ast/README.md

 of the source code.

 The AST produced in this tool is intended to be consumed in various scenarios.
-For example, formatting tools like [swift-format](https://github.com/yanagiba/swift-format) and linting tools like [swift-lint](https://github.com/yanagiba/swift-lint).
+For example, source-to-source transformations like [swift-transform](https://github.com/yanagiba/swift-transform) and linting tools like [swift-lint](https://github.com/yanagiba/swift-lint).

 Refactoring, code manipulation and optimization can leverage this AST as well.